Brazil

 Paternity Benefits and Family Allowances

-• Employers are required to provide at least five days of paternity leave to employees who become fathers.
+• Employers must provide at least five days of paternity leave to employees who become fathers.
 Employers are required to pay for paternity benefits and family allowances.
 They are, however, later reimbursed by social security.

 • Brazilian labor law requires employers with 30 or more female employees to provide daycare or payment in lieu thereof to employees with children less than six months of age.
 Collective agreements may require additional childcare credits, typically for children up to three years old.